michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Extensions and improvements

 * Examine the predictive model using time series data analysis.

-* The Vancouver Police Department releases the hundred block and street, as well as the latitude and the longitude, of each incident.
-The Central Business District has a uniquely high crime rate.
+* The Central Business District has a uniquely high crime rate, hence has been considered separately in the predictive model.
+However, the Vancouver Police Department releases the hundred block and street, as well as the latitude and the longitude, of each incident.
 Build a separate predictive model for this neighborhood that predicts by city block.
 This is unlikely to be useful in the lower crime neighborhoods.

-* The illegal drug possession statistics currently being used are for British Columbia (BC) as a whole.
-A request has been made to the BC government for data specific to Vancouver.
+* The illegal drug possession data currently being used is annually for British Columbia (BC) as a whole.
+A request has been made to the BC government for monthly data specific to Vancouver.

+* The price of wholesale heroin given is yearly and for Canada as a whole.
+Monthly and/or Vancouver specific data would be preferable.
+A request has been made to the United Nations Office on Drugs and Crime for this information.

+* The weather data used is from the (US) National Weather Service for Bellingham airport in Washington.
+A web-scraping tool will be built to scrape equivalent data for Vancouver, Canada.